SumayyaPanju/GravityGym/testing.md

 * Button border / shadow appears in its original place instead of its re-positioned place.
 * Couple of attempts were made to resolve this issue:
     * Using DevTool, the button is hidden, however this hid the anchor too.
-    * The button border was set to none, howver there was still a line below it.
+    * The button border was set to none, however there was still a line below it.
     * The same position setting used for anchor is then used for the button.
 * The final solution resolved the issue